Real estate photographers already shoot the story of the home.

 That is not wrong, but it is too broad.
 Many photographers already know video can be valuable.
 The friction is that video often means another workflow: filming, stabilizing, editing, music, revisions, export formats, and more time on site.

-Video tours from photos are different because they start with the still gallery.
+This format is different because it starts with the still gallery.

 That matters for three reasons.

-You can sell more value from the same shoot.
-The agent already paid for the photo session.
+You can create another deliverable from the completed session.
+The agent already paid for the photo shoot.
 A video tour repackages the finished gallery into a format the agent can post.

 You protect the photographer’s role.
 Your composition, lighting, and photo order still matter.
 The video is not replacing the shoot.
 It is extending the life of the gallery.